kiki-lamb/drumtool/README.md

 		 | Bar  4 | T-1 bars |      0 ms |   .   |   .   |   .   |   .   | RS 38 |   .   | 112 | 003d |   61 |
 		 | Bar  4 | T-1 bars |      0 ms |   .   |   .   | OH 39 |   .   |   .   |   .   | 112 | 003e |   62 |
 		 | Bar  4 | T-1 bars |      0 ms |   .   |   .   |   .   |   .   |   .   | SY 59 | 112 | 003f |   63 |

+DrumTool is at an early stage of development.
+It isn't the most user friendly tool in the world yet, and there are still plenty of bugs to work out.